 In general, you can use the car insurance deductible as a way to save up on your auto insurance.
 Keep in mind, that the higher deductible you choose, the lower your premium will be.
 On the contrary, if you go for a lower deductible, your insurance plan will be pricier.
 Therefore, if you have saved up enough money to cover the cost of the deductible, you might prefer to have a higher one in order to have a lower monthly premium payment.
 This way, you will end up saving more money every year.

 If you are a driver that is 50+, you may want to consider getting auto insurance through AARP Auto Insurance Program from The Hartford.
 Members are offered exclusive car insurance savings and benefits.
 The AARP Auto Insurance Program from the Hartford offers a Disappearing Deductible for auto insurance.
-As long as you keep a clean driving record, your collision deductible on your car insurance policy will go down each year – all the way to $0.
+With optional Disappearing Deductible†, we’ll reduce your collision deductible over time, as long as you keep a clean driving record.
 To be eligible for the AARP Auto Insurance Program from The Hartford, you must be 50 years or older and a member of AARP.

 What Types of Coverage Require Deductibles?